ualbertadebate/ualbertadebate.github.io/content/index.md

 Meetings for Fall/Winter are taking place in Education South Room 262 at 5:00 PM every Wednesday and Thursday.

-Drop-ins are welcome—no experience required!
+Drop-ins are welcome---no experience required!